sal55/langs/candm.md

 for i:=A to B do ... end
 for i in A..B do ... end
 ````
-The long-winded C version is needed even though 98% of such loops are for basic iterations ... or would be if people weren't encourage to cram
+The long-winded C version is needed even though 98% of such loops are for basic iterations ... or would be if people weren't encouraged to cram
 as much stuff into a one-line for-loop header as possible.
 (Which means analysing such loops to see what behaviour the author intended.)

-**102** For a repeat N-times loop, there no special contruct; most people use for, with a dummy loop counter.
+**102** For a repeat N-times loop, there is no special contruct; most people use 'for', with a dummy loop counter.
 M uses:
 ````
 to N do ... end
 ````